Thank you for considering enrolment at Ballarat High School.

 The first step in the enrolment process for a prospective student into Year 8 – Year 12 is the submission of a fully completed Enrolment Request Form.
 This form is available below.
 Please email your completed Enrolment Request including a copy of evidence of your permanent residential address to email@example.com .
 Following submission, you will be contacted by the Principal / Assistant Principal.

-If your child is currently in Grade 6 and seeking a place in Year 7 next year (2022):
+If your prospective student is currently in Grade 6 and seeking a place in Year 7 next year (2023):

-- Non Victorian Government Primary School students / families please refer to the Application for Year 7 Placement 2022 – Non Government Primary School form below.
+- Non Victorian Government Primary School students / families please refer to the Year 6 to Year 7 2022-23 Placement Information Pack – Non Government Schools document (available below).
 Please return this completed document to Ballarat High School.

 We encourage you to review the full suite of resources / links provided on this Ballarat High School website and www.education.vic.gov.au.